FirstClassTree/TimeL-E/README_ENRICHED_INTEGRATION.md

 ## Data Population

 ### **Automatic Population**
 The enriched data is automatically populated when the db-service starts up.
-The system looks for `db_service/data/enriched_products_dept1.csv` and loads it into the database.
+The population script looks for all CSV files matching `/data/products_enriched/enriched_products_dept*.csv`
+(inside the container, `/data` is a mounted volume) and loads all of them into the database.
+This supports loading enriched product data for multiple departments automatically.

 ### **Manual Population**
 If you need to manually populate or update enriched data: